mikeygbd/mikeygbd.github.io/_posts/2019-11-10-safe_area_view.markdown

 ---
 layout: post
 title:      "Safe Area View"
-date:       2019-11-10 18:00:00 +0000
+date:       2019-11-10 13:00:01 -0500
 permalink:  safe_area_view
 ---

 A neat little fuction to react-navigation is SafeAreaView expecially in cases where you have no set header and don't want your screen to get pushed up behind the time and battery power of you phone.
-For example if your screen lookslike this:
+For example if your screen looks like this:

 ![https://i.imgur.com/vK4SXepm.png](https://i.imgur.com/vK4SXepm.png)